EOSIO/spec-repo/eep-draft_subjective_data.md

 ---
 eep: <to be assigned>
-title: Contracts Paying Transaction Costs
+title: Contract Access To Subjective Data
 author: <a list of the author's or authors' name(s) and/or username(s), or name(s) and email(s), e.g. (use with the parentheses or triangular brackets): FirstName LastName (@GitHubUsername), FirstName LastName <foo@bar.com>, FirstName (@GitHubUsername) and GitHubUsername (@GitHubUsername)>
 discussions-to: <URL>
 status: Draft